- No textbook for this course.

 Project reports are to be submitted complete, not as incremental partial submissions.

-All course work is categorized as either Direct or Non-Direct (but not both).
+All course work time is categorized as either Direct or Non-Direct (but not both).
 More information about the Direct and Non-Direct categories is contained in the Direct and Non-Direct and Report Logs.
 Please read these pages very carefully.

 More information about project grading is contained in the General Project Rubric .